xonixx/xonixx.github.io/makesure.md

 ```
 Yes, it's that simple.

 However, that's not all.
 Goals can [declare](https://github.com/xonixx/makesure#depends_on) dependencies on other goals and makesure will take this into account when executing.
 This behavior is very close to the original `make`.
 A goal can also declare [a condition that it has already been reached](https://github.com/xonixx/makesure#reached_if).
 In this case, the goal body (the corresponding shell script) will no longer be executed.
-This simple mechanism makes it very convenient and declarative to express the idempotent logic of work, and, in other words, to speed up the build, since what has already been done will not be repeated.
+This simple mechanism makes it very convenient and declarative to express the idempotent logic of work.
+In other words, to speed up the build, since what has already been done will not be repeated.
 This feature has been inspired by ideas from Ansible.

 This was the introduction.
 I wanted to focus in this article on highlighting the design process of one of the features of this tool.